TangentDelta/SD2TPDD/README.md

 * Compile the code and upload it to the microcontroller

 ## Notes
-If you plan on using TS-DOS, some versions require that you have a DOS100.CO file on the media.
+If you plan on using TS-DOS, some versions require that you have a DOS100.CO file on the root of the media.
 This file can be downloaded from here: http://www.club100.org/nads/dos100.co

 If you run into any issues, please let me know!

 ## To-Do
 * (Done!)
 Move from SD.h to SDfat library for SD card access
-* Sub-directory support
+* (Done!)
+Sub-directory support
 * A protocol expansion allowing access to files greater than 64KB in size
 * Full NADSBox compatibility
 * A command-line that can be accessed from the computer's terminal emulator for quicker file manipulation
 * Hayes modem emulation using an ESP8266
 * FTP server/client access using an ESP8266

+## Change-log
+### V0.2 (7/27/2018)
+* Added DME support
+* Corrected some file name padding bugs

+### V0.1 (7/21/2018)
+* Initial testing release with basic TPDD1 emulation